 We entered the grounds…

-We walked along the remnants of the train tracks that carried the prisoners to meet their fate.
+We walked along with the remnants of the train tracks that carried the prisoners to meet their fate.
 (I don’t think I’ve ever walked so slow.)

 A big gust of wind came by as I stood at the train platform, thinking about the scene the victims stepped out to encounter.
 I thought about the uncertainty and horror they must have felt.
 I had the nerve to mention that I was cold.
-Mark asked me to imagine how the prisoners felt in the dead of winter here, especially when they were forced to strip of their clothing in the snow.
+Mark asked me to imagine how the prisoners felt in the dead of winter here, especially when they were forced to strip off their clothing in the snow.
 (Mouth.
 Shut.)

 I was suddenly at those stones I had only seen in photos.
 Each one represented a different town that was ripped apart and overtaken by the Nazis.
 I could have never possibly counted them all.

 Without a doubt, the most impactful moment for me at Treblinka, and perhaps in my entire life (besides giving birth to my girls) was holding a rock that 800,000 Jews were burned on.
 The hundreds of stones on “the grill” (as Mark called it) were scorched and melted.
 I will NEVER EVER FORGET the way the ridges felt in between my fingers.
 I WILL NEVER FORGET this moment.
 It was HERE.
 THIS was it.
 THIS is where it happened.
 My life was forever changed on November 21, 2019.